OXIGEN salud

 Oxygen therapy

-It is important to remember that if it is left unused, liquid oxygen will evaporate.
-It can be used to fill a portable flask (capacity of 1.2 litres of liquid oxygen), which is lightweight, small and holds enough oxygen for a few hours, depending on the prescribed flow rate.
+It can be used to fill the portable oxygen backpack (capacity of 1.2 liters of liquid oxygen), which weighs little, is small and has autonomy for a few hours depending on the prescribed flow.
+It must be taken into account that liquid oxygen, if not used, evaporates.

 Connect the tube on the nasal cannula or mask to the oxygen outlet on the flask.